SC17

 (b) where the parties do not consent, by the Court,

-(i) on application made to the Court by motion on notice to the other party or
+(i) on application made to the Court by Form 4 application on notice to the other party or

 (ii) on the listing of the proceeding before the Court by the Registrar on notice to each party.